…by recycling poop. We need to support increased efficiency in agricultural energy and nutrient management.

 Quality niche and specialty foods aside, the general populace still votes with their wallets.
 And despite a lot of lip service to local food, that vote is still very much for low cost, convenient options.
 It is a safe bet to assume therefore, that if (or when) local food starts to trump imported food on a cost basis (albeit with both at a higher nominal level than today) sales will surely follow.

-A few examples of what can be done with existing technology:
+Below are a few examples of what can be done with existing technology.

-3. Use sewage sludge or waste water to fertilize farm forestry plantations.
-The trees then become a source of fibre for solid wood products or bioenergy, and can also be placed on-farm to serve soil and water conservation roles.
+Use sewage sludge or waste water to fertilize farm forestry plantations.
+The trees then become a source of fibre for solid wood products or bioenergy.
+And, trees on farms can also serve soil and water conservation roles.
 A potential win-win-win solution.